john9francis/becs/README.md

 - [ ] Allow for a fast mode which doesn't render anything (for physics) and a game mode that renders
 - [ ] Add bindings for other languages

+# Progress:
+- 3/10/24 Got glfw linked up through github, but gl commands still not working.
+I need openGL somewhere in there.

 # Useful Websites
 - [Data locality from game programming patterns](https://gameprogrammingpatterns.com/data-locality.html)